ENERGY

 • Migration solution must migration from FC to iSCSI Source Storage to FC Destination

-• DMS iQoS used to reduce or eliminate any impact to production environment
+• CMO iQoS used to reduce or eliminate any impact to production environment

 • Simultaneous migration of both sites can be accomplished using remote migration, with data consolidated on destination storage